Definition and Example of Bitcoin Forks

 You can think of forks like organizational splits, with one part of a company moving in one direction, and another part of the company moving in another direction.
 That’s exactly what happened with Bitcoin, Bitcoin Cash, and Bitcoin Gold.

 These are all separate cryptocurrencies within the Bitcoin family, and all operate independently with different rules.
 They are all still cryptocurrencies but not the same as the original Bitcoin.

 The two biggest Bitcoin hard forks are Bitcoin Cash and Bitcoin Gold, although there are others as well.

 Bitcoin Cash is a hard fork of Bitcoin that occurred on August 1, 2017.
 It was designed to overcome the problems that Bitcoin was experiencing with delayed transactions and lag.
 To do that, it uses 8-megabyte blocks instead of the 1-megabyte blocks used by the original Bitcoin, making it easier to scale as more people interact with the service.

 The larger blocks can hold more data and speed up the process of buying and selling as more people come onto the system.

 The Bitcoin Gold Hard Fork

-Bitcoin Gold is a different hard fork that occurred in October 2017 with the goal of making Bitcoin mining a more equitable process that only requires basic equipment for mining.
-It’s mined on standard graphics processing units instead of specific hardware developed exclusively for the mining of Bitcoin (referred to as ASICs - Application Specific Integrated Circuits) which are more expensive, limiting its availability to a few big players.
+Bitcoin Gold is a different hard fork that occurred in October 2017 with the goal of making Bitcoin mining a more equal process that requires only basic equipment.
+It’s mined on standard graphics processing units instead of specific hardware developed exclusively for the mining of Bitcoin (referred to as "ASICs"—application-specific integrated circuits), which is more expensive and limited to a few big players.

-The idea here is to increase the independence and decentralization that Bitcoin was founded with and to get Bitcoin back to its roots.
+The idea here was to increase the independence and decentralization inherent to the original Bitcoin concept.

 Other Bitcoin Hard Forks